m-muecke/dt-finance/README.md

-# data.table finance notes
+# Finance with data.table Notes

-The goal of this document is to document common financial calculations using the `data.table` package using the latest `R >= 4.4` and `data.table >= 1.16` syntax.
+Just a place to store some code snippets and notes on finance with using the latest `data.table` package.

 Load the required libraries: